Tool

 • the share of national consumption of the commodity that comes from imports, and

-• the share of the population that is food insecure
+• the share of the population experiencing moderate or severe food insecurity

-Furthermore, we propose that the food import vulnerability (FIV) index be calculated at the country-commodity level using the following expression:
+The commodity-level FIVI is calculated at the country-commodity level using the following expression: :

 The rational for using a multiplicative index is that the vulnerability should be zero if a) the commodity does not play a role in the local diet, b) domestic consumption is based entirely on domestic production without relying on imports, or c) there is no food insecurity in the country.
 The base index uses equal weights for the three components, but we carry out sensitivity analysis to determine whether the index and rankings are affected by applying different weights to the three components.

-The first term in parentheses is the weighted average of the import dependence ratio (Mic/Qic) across the 15 staple commodities, where the weights are the caloric contribution of each commodity to total staple calories in that country (Cic/ΣCic).
-The weighted average of the import shares for each commodity is equal to the share of the calories from the 15 staple foods that are imported.
-The second term is the share of the population that is moderately or severely food insecure (MFIc).
+The first term in parentheses is the weighted average of the import dependence ratio ((Mci-Xci)/Sci) across the 15 staple commodities, where the weights are the caloric contribution of each commodity to total staple calories in that country (Cic/ΣCic).
+Note that, unlike the calculation for the commodity-level FIVI, the summation in the denominator is limited to the 15 staple foods.
+As above, if the country exports a commodity, the import dependency ratio is set to zero for that commodity, reflecting the fact that it is not vulnerable to higher world prices of that commodity.
+The weighted average of the import shares for each commodity is equal to the share of the calories from the 15 staple foods that is imported.
+The second term is the share of the population that is moderately or severely food insecure (MFIc)

 The national FIVI will be low if imports represent a small share of the calories consumed from the 15 staple foods or the share of the population experiencing moderate or severe food insecurity is low.
-Conversely, the national FIVI will be high if a large share of the calories consumed of the 15 staple foods are imported and a large proportion of the population faces moderate or severe food insecurity.
+Conversely, the national FIVI will be high if a large share of the calories consumed of the 15 staple foods is imported and a large proportion of the population is moderately or severely food insecure.

 Data source for this analysis